Worrall Community Newspapers, Inc.

 Worrall enlarged the holdings of his publication company by purchasing Moreaus original two newspapers, The Independent Press of Bloomfield and The Glen Ridge Paper in 1977.
 The company grew again in 1982 when the Nutley Journal and Belleville Post debuted and nine newspapers from Essex and Union County were added to the fold including the Irvington Herald, Vailsburg Leader, Union Leader, Springfield Leader, Mountainside Echo, Kenilworth Leader, Roselle Park Leader, Linden Leader and the Roselle Spectator.

-Walter Worrall has maintained his presence in the newspaper, although he is now semi-retired, the family legacy lives on.
+Walter Worrall now retired but the family legacy lives on.
 His children, David, Nancy, Raymond and Peter, run the business.
 In the 1980s, his sons, David and Raymond, became publishers of the newspapers in Essex and Union counties, respectively.

 The newspaper companies were merged and became known as Worrall Community Newspapers.
 In the 1990s, after a restructuring of the company, saw David being named as Publisher of the entire operation.
 Raymond is Vice-President of Operations, Nancy is Business Manager and Peter is Systems Manager.
 Each of the siblings have learned about the workings of the newspapers by working in almost every capacity with the family business; from selling advertisements, reporting and even delivering the newspapers.